mukul0x9/baresg/README.md

 Templates aren't interpreted at render time — they're compiled into Python functions and executed. `compile_template()` scans the template source, translates `{{ variables }}`, `{% if %}`, and `{% for %}` blocks into Python code, then `exec()`s the generated function in a sandboxed namespace with restricted builtins.

-This is the same fundamental approach Jinja2 uses internally.

 ### What gets built

 - Individual post pages → `public/blog/<slug>/index.html`